oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ```
 Click **Save changes** to continue.

+### Run Your JHipster App with Auth0

-Stop your JHipster app using **Ctrl+C**, set your Auth0 properties, and start your app again.
+Stop your JHipster app using **Ctrl+C**, set your Auth0 properties in `.auth0.env`, and start your app again.

 ```shell
 source .auth0.env
 ./mvnw
 ```

+**NOTE:** If you're on Windows, you may need to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) for this command to work.

+_Voilà_ - your full stack app is now using Auth0!
 Open your favorite browser to `http://localhost:8080`.

 {% img blog/full-stack-java/jhipster-homepage.png alt:"JHipster default homepage" width:"800" %}{: .center-image }